There is little published data on costal cartilage fractures. Most reported cases are in males and resulted from blunt trauma or a fall 1,2.

 CT is a reliable method of identifying costal cartilage fractures 1.
-They tend to be mid-substance (i.e. in the centre of the costal cartilage), and CT offers the advantage of demonstrating other injuries, such as rib fractures and involvement of lung parenchyma.
+They tend to be mid-substance (i.e. in the center of the costal cartilage), and CT offers the advantage of demonstrating other injuries, such as rib fractures and involvement of lung parenchyma.

 Ultrasound can be used reliably to diagnose costal cartilage fractures and can increase the sensitivity of their detection when used together with CT scanning 5,6.
-Unlike CT it does not involve ionising radiation and is, therefore, preferable in a paediatric population and for follow-up examinations 1,7.
+Unlike CT it does not involve ionizing radiation and is, therefore, preferable in a pediatric population and for follow-up examinations 1,7.
 Furthermore, it may be helpful to perform an ultrasound examination when there is a high clinical suspicion, with or without a mass, and other modalities have not demonstrated an injury 3.

 Signs of a cartilage fracture include a fracture line, disruption of the anterior echogenic margin, a step-off deformity or gas located at the costochondral junction 2,3.